roguehistory/Hist_Digh3814/content/en/week/12/instructions.md

 ### Do

-- Use this time to catch up on anything you didn't read, to try some of the exercises over again, and to consolidate what you've achieved so far.

-{{< notice success "Important" >}} With tech work, if it doesn't come together in about 30 minutes, it won't come in an hour.
-So take a break.
-Close the laptop.
-Call somebody up for help.
-Find another pair of eyes to look at the problem.
-I don't want to hear that you labored heroically for 2 hours to do something.
-Jump into our social space and ask for advice.
-{{< /notice >}}

-### Record and Reflect

-1. TODO

-2. TODO

-Drawing on your annotations of what you've read (and/or your notes from what you've listened to), discuss ...
+- Create a short consolidation document that reflects on this first module and your growth (one or two pages is fine).
+Feel free to build it from what you've already written in your logs.

+Discuss _at least_ one 'fail' and one 'win'.
+Explicitly situate your discussion with reference to the readings and annotations by the class as a whole.
+What has been most challenging for you so far, and why is that?
+What are the implications for 'doing' digital archaeology?
+What are some of the ethical dimensions to the work you've encountered so far?
+Integrate my feedback on your earlier work or any feedback you have received from your peers, summarizing the work you have done to date.
+- Upload this to your private github repository.

-### Submit Work
+### Submit Work for Grading

-You can submit the link to your work on [this form](#)
+You can submit the link to your work on [this form](#). **Make sure to 'invite user shawngraham'** to your repository so that I may view it.
+(See the [Github instructions](/week/1/github) for a reminder.)